 For more than a century, the University of Hawaiʻi has worked hard to make higher education accessible to all.
 Whether through one of the seven community college campuses or one of the three four-year campuses, UH is expanding its efforts to attract the most promising students, regardless of their financial circumstances.

 As college costs continue to rise, the amount of private support for students must as well.
-It is essential that we increase the number of endowed scholarships available to retain our best and brightest, and to provide access to a life-changing higher education experience for all.
+Gifts to scholarships and student aid help us to retain our best and brightest and to provide access to a life-changing higher education experience for our students.

 “The object of life is to do no work,” Seff said.
 “I’ve had minimum drudgery and an awful lot of joy."